josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/⚖️_consent_and_purpose_limitation_failure_in_ml_rnd.md

 ---

-## Consent failure in R&D contexts
+## 🪪 Consent Failure in R&D Contexts

 Consent failure occurs when: